Skip to the content.

 Week Topic Lecturer

-5 HTML, CSS, and scraping static pages Dan de Kadt
+5 HTML, CSS, and scraping static pages Ryan Hübert

 6 Reading week

-7 XML, RSS, and scraping non-static pages Dan de Kadt
+7 XML, RSS, and scraping non-static pages Ryan Hübert

 Detailed course schedule

-Please note, links to slides and code scripts will be updated/added in advance of each week’s teaching.
+Important note: Links to slides and code scripts will be updated/added in advance of each week’s teaching.
+There may also be minor adjustments/updates to the weekly readings posted below, so please monitor regularly.

 1. Introduction